Isabel Nicholas: Personal life

 She was the mother of Epstein's son Jackie (born 1934), and briefly assumed the name "Margaret Epstein" (the name of Epstein's wife) in order to register Jackie's birth.

 Rawsthorne's first show was a sell-out, and, by September 1934, she was living in Paris.
 She worked with André Derain, and lived and travelled for a time with Balthus and his wife.
 She was painted several times by Derain and Pablo Picasso.
 In 1936, she married her first husband, the foreign correspondent for the Daily Express, Sefton Delmer.

 The onset of World War II forced Rawsthorne to leave Paris.
 She relinquished at least one ticket out and did not flee until the day the Germans arrived on 14 June 1940.

 She remained with Delmer for the first part of the war, but they later divorced in 1947.
 She maintained indirect links with France by working in intelligence and black propaganda for the Political Warfare Executive.

 Around 1943, she encountered Francis Bacon within the arty set around the BBC, although they probably did not become intimate until a few years later.
-Rawsthorne's closest wartime friends appear to have been John Rayner (typographer, journalist and soldier (SOE), the photographer Joan Leigh Fermor (then Rayner), the Schiaparelli model Anna Phillips, and the composer Elizabeth Lutyens, but her social life encompassed many others including the poets Louis MacNeice and Dylan Thomas (she shared working quarters with Thomas), Ian Fleming, and old friends from Paris, Peter Rose Pulham, Peter Watson (editor of the journal Horizon) and the spy Donald Maclean.
+Rawsthorne's closest wartime friends appear to have been John Rayner (typographer, journalist and soldier (SOE), the photographer Joan Leigh Fermor (then Rayner), the Schiaparelli model Anna Phillips, and the composer Elisabeth Lutyens, but her social life encompassed many others including the poets Louis MacNeice and Dylan Thomas (she shared working quarters with Thomas), Ian Fleming, and old friends from Paris, Peter Rose Pulham, Peter Watson (editor of the journal Horizon) and the spy Donald Maclean.